SimoneLombardi/EXP_ROB_LAB_assignment_2/README.md

 ## Action node description
 ### Move Node ###
-This node is responsible for moveing the robot in the environment, it is subscribed to the `/odom` topic and it has a client for the `/navigate_to_pose` action server.
-After reciveing the name of the way point, the node sends the corresponding goal to the action server.
+This node is responsible for moveing the robot in the environment, it is subscribed to the `/odom` topic and it has a client for the `/navigate_to_pose` action server.After reciveing the name of the way point, the node sends the corresponding goal to the action server.

 ### Search Node ###
 This node is used to detect the marker in the environment, it is subscribed to the `/aruco_marker` topic.
 When the robot is in the correct spot this node starts publishing on the  `/cmd_vel` topic, to spin the robot at a constant